-The Statement of Net Position presents the assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position.
-The Statement of Net Position is a point-in-time financial statement.
-The purpose of the Statement of Net Position is to present a fiscal snapshot of ATN.
-The Statement of Net Position presents end-of-year data concerning assets (current and noncurrent), deferred outflows of resources, liabilities (current and noncurrent), deferred inflows of resources and net position (assets plus deferred outflows of resources minus liabilities minus deferred inflows of resources).
+The statement of net position presents the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
+The statement of net position is a point-in-time financial statement.
+The purpose of the statement of net position is to present a fiscal snapshot of ATN.
+The statement of net position presents end-of-year data concerning assets (current and noncurrent), deferred outflows of resources, liabilities (current and noncurrent), deferred inflows of resources, and net position (assets plus deferred outflows of resources minus liabilities minus deferred inflows of resources).

 Net position is divided into three major categories.
-The first category, net investment in capital assets, provides the organization's equity in property, plant and equipment owned by the organization.
-The next category is restricted Net Position, which is subdivided into nonexpendable and expendable classifications.
-Currently, ATN does not have a restricted component on these statements.
-Expendable restricted net position is available for expenditure by ATN but must be spent for purposes as determined by donors and/or external entities that have placed time or purposes restrictions on the use of the assets.
-The final major category, Unrestricted Net Position is available to the organization for any lawful purpose.
+The first category, net investment in capital assets, provides the organization's equity in property, plant, and equipment owned by the organization.
+The next category is restricted net position, which is subdivided into nonexpendable and expendable classifications.

-Management's Discussion and Analysis (Unaudited) Year Ended September 30, 2022
+Management's Discussion and Analysis (Unaudited) Year Ended September 30, 2023